-You can experiment by changing parts of your image to generate ideas.
-In this global warming logo, the outline of the world has been distorted into a radiating sunburst and its colour adapted to suggest glowing heat.
+You can experiment by adapting parts of your image to generate ideas.
+In this global warming logo, the outline of the world has been distorted to form a radiating sunburst and its colour adjusted to suggest glowing heat.
 A harmonious font called 'Wolfgang Caps' is used to echo the jagged edge of the sunburst.

 Sometimes ideas need more than one image to tell their story.
 The information you get from the second image can create a timeline that suggests a 'before and after' effect.
 As we naturally read from left to right, this sequence suggests a positive message - the restoration of the original.

 If we change the order of the images, we are presented with a negative message - the process of decay or an act of vandalism.

 The Visual and the Verbal

 When you add a title to a graphic, the balance between the visual and the verbal is often crucial to the success of the design.
 The relationship between the images is echoed in the rhyme of the title and the break up of the text.
 A careful choice of words for a title helps the balance of the composition and amplifies the communication of the idea.
 A good thesaurus helps you with an appropriate word choice and every graphic designer should own one.

 Composition Techniques for Generating Ideas in Graphic Design

 The font symbols below were chosen as a starting point to demonstrate the process of developing an idea for a graphic design.
 Click on each symbol to explore a range of composition techniques that you could use to create your own ideas.